Mara Pillinger is a senior associate with the Global Health Policy and Politics Initiative at the O’Neill Institute.

-Prior to her Ph.D., Mara worked in the HIV Testing Unit at the New York City Department of Health and Mental Hygiene and the WHO Buruli Ulcer Initiative.
-She was also a Robert Bosch Foundation Global Governance Futures fellow, a Researcher in Residence at the Brocher Foundation, and a Junior Visiting Fellow, Global Health Centre, Graduate Institute, Geneva.
+Prior to her Ph.D., Pillinger worked in the HIV Testing Unit at the New York City Department of Health and Mental Hygiene and the WHO Buruli Ulcer Initiative.
+She was also a Robert Bosch Foundation Global Governance Futures fellow, a researcher in residence at the Brocher Foundation, and a junior visiting fellow at the Global Health Centre, Graduate Institute, Geneva.